Any Inquiry

 • All government taxes and office expenses.

-• Two night 2* Category hotel in pokhara bed n breakfast
+• Two night 3* Category hotel in pokhara bed n breakfast

-• Suvenir : something from Nepal give you mmory for life long
+• Suvenir : something from Nepal give you mmory for long Life

-• Trekking route map.
+• Annapurna Sanctuary Trekking route map.

 What Is Excluded?